 The date of publication is the earliest date that the final published version is released by the publisher.
 In most cases, this is the online publication date (rather than the print publication date).

-The AAM is the corrected manuscript following peer-review but which hasn't been copy-edited or typeset by the publisher.
+The AAM is your final draft, including any changes made after peer review, but without any copy editing or typesetting by the publisher.
 It is often a Word document, LaTeX file, or PDF.
 Research England's diagram to the right illustrates which version is needed.

 Once you have deposited your AAM in Pure, the Open Access Team review the record and, where possible, ensure compliance with the REF open access requirements.
-Please see the next tabs 'Depositing in Pure' and 'Exceptions and embargoes' for further guidance.
+They will contact you if your output is not compliant and further action or information is needed.

-Research outputs can be added to Pure, the University’s research information system, so that they are publicly available via the Research Portal.
+Research outputs can be added to Pure, the University’s research information system and repository, so that they are publicly available via the Research Portal.
 To ensure that you meet the REF's open access requirement, all you need to remember are these three easy steps:

 A visual step-by-step guide showing how to deposit your research in Pure is also available.
 We have also created a self-archiving guide which you may find useful.

-Please note: along with the AAM, the most important piece of data to include in your Pure record is the Acceptance Date.
-Without the acceptance date we are unable to calculate whether your research output complies with REF requirements.
+Important: the full acceptance date (YYYY/MM/DD) is required as, without this, we are unable to calculate whether your research output complies with REF requirements.

-In some cases it is not possible to meet Research England's open access requirements.
-For example, whilst most publishers are happy for the author accepted manuscript (AAM) to be deposited in an open access repository, they require that an embargo be applied for a set period of time before the manuscript becomes openly available.
+Whilst most publishers are happy for the author accepted manuscript (AAM) to be deposited in an open access repository, some require that an embargo be applied for a set period of time before the manuscript becomes openly available.

-The REF Open Access Policy has taken into account these requirements as well as a number of other exceptions.
+The REF Open Access Policy takes into account these requirements as well as a number of other exceptions.

-If your publisher requires that an embargo be applied to your AAM, the Open Access Team will make sure that it is correctly in place.
-The record will appear in the Research Portal however the full text will not be openly accessible until the embargo automatically lifts at the set date.
+If your publisher requires that an embargo be applied to your AAM, the Open Access Team will make sure it is correctly in place.
+The record for your output will appear in the Research Portal however the full text will not be openly accessible until the embargo automatically lifts at the set end date.
 Embargo periods should not exceed the following:

-If the embargo exceeds these time periods, but the journal is the most appropriate place to publish your work, then we can add an exception.
+If the embargo exceeds these time periods, but the journal is the most appropriate place to publish your work, then we can add a REF exception.
 Please see below for further information about exceptions.

-All outputs covered by the REF 2021 Open Access policy (journal articles and conference proceedings published with an ISSN) must meet the requirements of the policy to be eligible for the REF.
-However, there are a number of exceptions to the policy which may apply to specific papers or individuals submitting to REF 2021.
-These exceptions are outlined in the REF 2021 Open Access policy.
+All outputs covered by the REF2021 Open Access policy (journal articles and conference proceedings published with an ISSN) must meet the requirements of the policy to be eligible for submission to the REF.
+However, there are a number of exceptions which may apply to specific papers or individuals submitting to REF2029.

-REF policy takes into account a number of scenarios which may mean it's not possible to make your work openly available on the same grounds as Research England require.
-Exceptions fall under four categories: deposit, access, technical, and other.
+The policy takes into account a number of scenarios which may mean it's not possible to make your work openly available on the same terms as Research England require.
+Exceptions (listed below) fall under four categories: deposit, access, technical, and other.

-If you believe your publication is eligible for an exception please contact the open access team.
+If you believe your publication is eligible for an exception to the open access requirements of the next REF please complete this form or contact openaccess@bath.ac.uk

-The following exceptions deal with cases where the output is unable to meet the deposit requirements.
-In the following cases, the output will not be required to meet any of the open access criteria (deposit, discovery or access requirements).
+The following exceptions deal with cases where the output is unable to meet the deposit requirements:

 At the point of acceptance, it was not possible to secure the use of a repository.

-There was a delay in securing the final peer-reviewed text (for instance, where a paper has multiple authors).
+There was a delay in securing the final peer-reviewed text (AAM)

 The staff member to whom the output is attributed was not employed on a Category A eligible contract by a UK HEI at the time of submission for publication.